Golem-Base/typescript-sdk/README.md

 ## 🧱 Base Code

-You can find some [base starter code here](https://github.com/Golem-Base/typescript-sdk/tree/main/example); copy the index.ts into your own src folder.
+You can find some [base starter code here](https://github.com/Golem-Base/typescript-sdk/tree/main/example); copy the `index.ts` into your own `src` folder.

 This is a basic TypeScript application that:

 1. Imports several items from the SDK (called "golem-base-sdk-ts") including:

-    * createClient: A function that creates a client to interact with GolemBase
+    * `createClient`: A function that creates a client to interact with GolemBase
-    * type GolemBaseClient: A type that represents the base client for interacting with Golem
+    * `type GolemBaseClient`: A type that represents the base client for interacting with Golem
-    * type GolemBaseCreate: A type representing a create transaction in GolemBase
+    * `type GolemBaseCreate`: A type representing a create transaction in GolemBase
-    * Annotation: A type representing an annotation with a key and a value, used for efficient lookups
+    * `Annotation`: A type representing an annotation with a key and a value, used for efficient lookups

-2. Reads the private key, which it locates through the xdg-portable module.
+2. Reads the private key, which it locates through the `xdg-portable` module.

-3. Create a logger using the tslog TypeScript Logger
+3. Create a logger using the `tslog` TypeScript Logger

-4. The main follows, which is where the bulk of the demo code lives.
+4. The `main` follows, which is where the bulk of the demo code lives.

-The main function demonstrates how to create, modify, and delete entities:
+The `main` function demonstrates how to create, modify, and delete entities:

 1. Creates a client object that connects to the local Geth installation.
-You supply it two URLs, one http and one ws.
+You supply it two URLs, one `http` and one `ws`.
 You also supply it the data read in from the private key, as well as a reference to the logger.

 2. The code then does some initial housekeeping, including subscribing to logging events.

 3. Next it creates three demo entities:

-    * One with data "foo" and a time to live of 25 and a numeric annotation of 1
+    * One with data `"foo"` and a time to live of `25` and a numeric annotation of `1`
-	* One with data "bar" and a time to live of 2, and a numeric annotation of 2
+	* One with data `"bar"` and a time to live of `2`, and a numeric annotation of `2`
-	* One with data "qux" and a time to live of 50, and a numeric annotation also of 2
+	* One with data `"qux"` and a time to live of `50`, and a numeric annotation also of `2`

 	Notice that the type of each is GolemBaseCreate.

 4. It then calls client.createEntities to create the entities within Golem.
-Notice that this returns a promise of an array of items, each of which contain an entityKey and an expirationBlock.
+Notice that this returns a promise of an array of items, each of which contain an `entityKey` and an `expirationBlock`.

 5. Next, it prints out various information about the current state.

 6. It then makes some modifications:

-    * It deletes the first entity by calling client.deleteEntities, passing in an array of one element, the first entityKey.
+    * It deletes the first entity by calling `client.deleteEntities`, passing in an array of one element, the first `entityKey`.
-	* It modifies the third entity by calling client.updateEntities, passing in the modified data
+	* It modifies the third entity by calling `client.updateEntities`, passing in the modified data

 7. And finally it deletes all the entities.
-Note that this code demonstrates how to query the entities; it then retrieves the entities, and uses the JavaScript map function to build a list of entityKeys to delete.
+Note that this code demonstrates how to query the entities; it then retrieves the entities, and uses the JavaScript `map` function to build a list of `entityKeys` to delete.

 ## 🏃‍♂️ Building and Running